Saturday, April 14, 2018

 That’s a rather gruesome question to be asking, one many won’t even like to pose, as it points to possible Western involvement.
 But how can we know the answer?
 At this point we can't.
 But if we’re looking merely at motive, again, there’s much evidence out there that Western intelligence and military elites have sought for years to find means of overthrowing the Assad government.

 In any case, we need to keep our heads about us.
 We need to be thinking clearly.
-These issues are matters of life and death; and given Russia’s stake in Syria, and how the events there fit into growing Western tensions with Russia, the circle of death could potentially widen to include all of us.
+These issues are matters of life and death.
+Given Russia’s stake in Syria, and how the events there fit into growing Western tensions with Russia, the circle of death could potentially widen to include all of us.

 To assume that Assad ordered the Douma attack is to assume that he is not merely a despot, but that he is a despot with a 41 IQ.
 This Assad is the same leader who managed to hold the Syrian capital during seven years of a brutal civil war.
-Yet he’s also enough of a moron to shoot himself in the foot, in broad daylight, with a double-barrel shotgun?
+Yet he’s also, to believe our media, enough of a moron to shoot himself in the foot, in broad daylight, with a double-barrel shotgun?
 Assad is on the verge of winning the war, and the biggest guns against him, those provided by the US, would soon have been gone.

 The story of the Douma attack presented in our media is predicated upon an utterly shallow, cartoonish notion of our rivals.
 We need to stop believing in the cartoon villains our elites present to us.
 Hell, even cartoon villains are smarter than Assad was--if he ordered that attack.